How SMBs Benefit from Call Center Features

 The records from all the analytics reports and recordings make it easy to strategize as a business.
 It is easy to analyze the peak time, the volume of calls per department and employee, number of missed/abandoned calls, average call duration and more.
 Perfect for checking KPI’s and improving team performance.

-It is also easy to assess a particular agent approach and overall performance.
+It is also easy to assess a particular agent’s approach and overall performance.
 With call recordings, you can easily pinpoint exactly what a customer asked, making it easy to keep records of queries.
-Besides, recordings are very helpful to your staff be able to playback, at any time, their conversation with customers, ensuring they are proceeding their work based on the customer’s needs.
+Furthermore, recordings let your staff review playbacks, at any time, to go over their conversation with customers.
+This ensures they are proceeding with their work, based on the customer’s needs.

 This is simple.
-Number-name indicator works more or less how the phonebook works but for business purposes.
-This one informs the receiver the name of the caller, lead or customer on the other end in need of assistance.
+Number-name indicator works similarly to how the phonebook works but for business purposes.
+It informs the receiver of the caller’s name and if it’s a lead or customer on the other end in need of assistance.

-You can also set it up to automatically pull all the caller’s information from your ERP, CRM or any database system, for your staff making the process flawless.
+You can also set it up to automatically pull all the caller’s information from your ERP, CRM or any database system, making the process flawless.

 Computer Telephony Integration

 CTI (Computer Telephony Integration) is a means of effectively connecting the telephony data with other apps needed in business for effective management.
-For example, the sales department can have all their information connected to a CRM, or the support section having its calls connected to a ticketing system.
-It seems to be too advanced for SMB but in fact, it is perfect for growing business.
-It not only calls in the contact page of your CRM or Ticketing System but it also consolidates calls, emails, live chat and any other communication channel in one place.
+For example, the sales department can have all their information connected to a CRM, or the support team can have its calls connected to a ticketing system.
+It may seem too advanced for SMB but in fact, it is perfect for growing business.
+It allows you to make calls in the contact page of your CRM or Ticketing System as well as consolidates calls, emails, live chat and any other communication channel in one place.

-To sum it all up, if you are a small & mid-sized business owner, all these enterprise-level features are available for you in the “Pay as you Grow” plan, which is perfect for growing teams.
-Besides, you are free to add and remove extensions at any time.
+To sum it all up, if you are a small or mid-sized business owner, all these enterprise-level features are available for you in the “Pay as you Grow” plan, which is perfect for enhancing teams.
+You are free to add and remove extensions at any time.
 Plus, if you are focused on growth, productivity, automation and customer experience, these features will empower your employees to perform better and achieve your business goals.

-Curious to find out plans, costs and hardware?
+Curious about our plans, costs, and hardware?
 Get in touch with us now via live chat!